MinerTopia/monero-pool/README.md

-teracycle-pool
+Cryptonote-pool
 ====================
-##### Teracycle-pool is a linux-based cryptonote currency mining pool, currently configured for Monero (XMR), but Aeon or other cryptonote currencies would also be compatible with some tweaking.
+##### Cryptonote-pool is a linux-based cryptonote currency mining pool, currently configured for Monero (XMR), but Aeon or other cryptonote currencies would also be compatible with some tweaking.
 The API and frontend are NodeJS, with Redis as the database.

 ### Usage